 As usual, feel free to contact me if you could do with a helping hand!

 Rachael Blackmore is a qualified counsellor and relationship therapist.
 She focuses on helping you explore yourself and your patterns of behavior in order to find successful, committed relationship with a partner who deserves you!
 She provides support for men and women searching for The One and wondering why they haven't found them yet.

 Rachael believes in the power of relationship: she will build a relationship with you where trust and acceptance facilitate open communication about the things that are troubling you.
 She is passionate about her work and committed to helping you explore your difficult feelings and experiences to find a way to feel better and experience life differently.
 With a Diploma in Therapeutic Counselling, Rachael works as an integrative therapist.
 This means she draws on the Person-Centred approach and Psychodynamic theory to work collaboratively with you to improve your mental and emotional well-being.

-a qualified, registered counsellor and relationship coach whose
+a qualified, registered Counsellor in Gloucester whose

 passion lies in helping you to be the best version of yourself